 For many people, their 15 days in Thailand & Cambodia just isn’t enough time.
 If you’re lucky enough to be able to stay longer, or if you decide to quit your job and become a beach bum in Thailand for the rest of your life, we’d be happy to extend (or cancel!) your return flight.
 We’ve been all over South-East Asia, so don’t think twice about asking where to go or what to do after your Detours trip is complete.

 Our Detours groups are run with a minimum of 4 travelers and up to a maximum of 15 travelers.
 Ages of group members vary but around 90% of our travelers are in their 30's, 40's, and 50's.
 Whatever the age of the guys on our trips everyone's already got something in common, an exciting new experience in a new country!
 Each group is led by a Detours trip leader who is there to ensure everything goes off without a hitch, allowing you to focus on having the time of your life!

 A Little Bit About Modesty

-As we've already mentioned, you'll have a tough time finding a more open-minded and accepting country, and most people don't have any issue at all with homosexuality.
-That said, the Thai are a modest people, and public displays of affection (whether gay or straight) are generally frowned upon.
+As we’ve already mentioned, you’ll have a tough time finding a more open-minded and accepting region, and most people don’t have any issue at all with homosexuality.
+That said, they are a modest people, and public displays of affection (whether gay or straight) are generally frowned upon.
 In respect for their local culture we usually suggest keeping your excitement and affection for your partner to more private locations.